ski-climb/happy_trails/README.md

 ### API Endpoints

+To render issues or Strava routes on the map we hit our own API with AJAX requests.
+The two endpoints we created are detailed here:

-To see all issues visit :`GET /api/v1/models/issues`
+* To see all issues visit :`GET /api/v1/models/issues`

-To see the polylines for a user's recent Strava routes visit : `GET /api/v1/users/:id/recent_routes`
+* To see the polylines for a user's recent Strava routes visit : `GET /api/v1/users/:id/recent_routes`